*Or, Prufrock Special

 As it happened, I’ve been on a bit of a library kick lately.
 Maybe it’s the ever-increasing tower of unread magazines that waits patiently in the corner of my office; maybe it’s my newfound frugality; maybe it’s the fact that I had to go get this month’s book (About Alice by Calvin Trillin) for my book club; whatever the reason, I found myself at the local library and decided to drop by the cookbook section.
 And there, after reading a variety of recipes (the dishes measured out in coffee spoons), I happened upon The Artful Vegan by Eric Tucker et al.

 Tucker is executive chef at the famed Millenium restaurant in San Francisco, one of the very first vegan restaurants to introduce elegant, exciting and innovative cuisine for vegans (and one of the places on my list of “must-visit”s).
-I did have the enormous pleasure of sitting in the audience while Tucker demonstrated several recipes a few years ago at the inaugural Vegetarian Awakening conference; it was a revelation to watch him tame a tomatillo, pipe aïoli, or wrangle a fennel bulb.
+I did have the enormous pleasure of sitting in the audience while Tucker demonstrated several recipes a few years ago at the inaugural Vegetarian Awakening conference at Grand Rapids Community College; it was a revelation to watch him tame a tomatillo, pipe aïoli, or wrangle a fennel bulb.
 Everything he made was visually stunning and entirely delectable.
 (And even after the sampling, the cups, the marmalade, the tea–it would have been worthwhile.
 Oh. . . perhaps it’s the perfume from his Five Spice Watercress that makes me so digress? ).

 Many of Tucker’s recipes are multi-faceted, multi-tiered, multi-stage affairs that require three days of preparation and innumerable specialty utensils to accomplish; the true appeal of his cookbook is that it allows you to gaze in awe at the culinary gymnastics his creations represent.
 And yet, as luck would have it, about midway through the book was a recipe for a chilled peach soup with a rosewater cashew cream.
 And best of all–it was perfectly accessible to a home cook!
 I bit off the matter with a smile, thinking this soup would definitely be worthwhile.